We are proud to have a team of experienced and dedicated educators from around the world as our faculty at UWC ISAK Japan.

 Ms. Knight brings over 10 years of international experience as an educator and counselor to UWC ISAK Japan.
 She began her career in education as a JET in Minamimakimura, and most recently worked at Makuhari Junior and Senior High School (Chiba) where she led the 7th and 8th-grade Returnee Language Arts courses and the Overseas College Counseling Program.
 Ms. Knight received a Bachelor of Arts in Government and International Studies from the University of Notre Dame and she holds a Master in Education and Curriculum Development.
 As a MEXT Scholar, Ms. Knight attended Tokyo University of Foreign Studies and earned a Certificate in Japanese Language Education.
 She enjoys using her expertise in international education to support students as they make confident life choices and plan a successful path toward university.

-Administrative Assistant to Head of School
+Office Manager/Assistant to Head of School

 Ms. Kobayashi, a Karuizawa native, has lived and worked all over the world, including Malaysia, Thailand, the US, Mauritius, the Bahamas, Morocco, New Caledonia, the Maldives, France and Egypt.
 She began working at UWC ISAK in 2014 and wishes she could have attended such a school when she was a student!
 Ms. Kobayashi is fluent in French, Japanese and English and in her spare time enjoys playing tennis.